Kiss (Kiss album): Composition

-"Kissin' Time" was not included on the original album; it was not recorded until two months after the album's February release.
-By April, the album was clearly not the commercial success that the band and Casablanca Records founder Bogart was hoping for.
+"Kissin' Time" was not included on the original album; it wasn't recorded until two months after its February release.
+By April, the album was clearly not the commercial success that the band and Casablanca Records founder Bogart were hoping for.
 Bogart (who knew that a catchy single could save the album) ordered Kiss back into the studio to record "Kissin' Time", which was a Top 20 hit for Bobby Rydell in 1959.
 It was released as a single on May 10, but never reached any higher than No. 83.
-It did, however, boost sales of the album, even though it was not added to the track listing until the album was reissued in July 1974 (against the band's wishes).
+It did, however, boost sales of the album, even though it was not added to the track listing until the album was reissued in July 1974, against the band's wishes; despite this, "Kissin' Time" has appeared on almost all subsequent reissues of the album.